The Tallest Tree in NSW -The Grandis Mid North Coast

-The Tallest Tree in New South Wales
+The Tallest Tree in NSW Picnic Area

-The Tallest Tree in NSW
+The Road leading to The Tallest Tree in NSW

 As you drive along the Lakes Way you will come across a sign pointing to the Grandis.
 It can be a little confusing because it also leads to a home so just keep veering right.
 The road is a dirt track, but you do not need a four wheel drive to travel up the 5km.
 Along the way take time to stop and listen to the birds and smell the fragrance of the rainforest.
 You will know when to stop as you come across lush bush and palms.